venture23-aleo/verulink/docs/mTLS_architecture.md

 ## Certificates and Key Generation

-Currently we create and distribute the key and certificate for each attestor client.
-Alternatively, attestor clients can generate their own key and create a csr(signing request) and send it to us.
-We  will them issue the certificate to them.
-But to enforce the client key rotation we ourselves are providing all the keys and certificate to all the attestors
+Attestor clients can generate their own key and create a csr(signing request) and send it to Venture23 team.
+The team will them issue the certificate to them.

 The general process of certificate generation is(using openssl tool):